-If all of the variables for the calc method are set to Insert Only, then a form will only display when the calc method is inserted.
+If all of the variables for the calc method are set to Insert Only, then the Calc Method Variables dialog will only display when the calc method is inserted.

 11. Repeat steps 4-10 to define any additional variables for the calc method.